- About Bank

 KB has announced its strategic directions for the time horizon to 2025.
 The Bank aims to be a leader in the new era of digital banking for 2 million active clients.
 Its strategy builds upon the pillars of helpfulness, growth, and responsibility while setting specific objectives in several defined areas.
-These include erecting a new digital bank and being a data-driven company, maintaining its leadership position in services to corporations, creating an agile and effective organisation to achieve outstanding operational efficiency and sustainability, finding new revenue sources, and further upgrading its advanced risk
+These include erecting a new digital bank and being a data-driven company, maintaining its leadership position in services to corporations, creating an agile and effective organisation to achieve outstanding operational efficiency and sustainability, finding new revenue sources, and further upgrading its advanced risk management.

 With total capital adequacy at 21.6%, Komerční banka maintains a robust capital base.
 Ample liquidity is based upon customer deposits, and the volume of net loans granted corresponds to 73.2% of the client deposit base.

 The total volume of the Group’s lending to customers expanded by 5.9% year on year to CZK 692.3 billion.
 The clients entrusted KB Group with CZK 930.4 billionin deposits, up by 8.2% from a year ago.
 Non-deposit assets under management, at CZK 187.1 billion, were higher by 4.0%CZK 930.4 billion year on year.

 Since mid-March, KB Group has been offering repayment holidays for up to six months to its clients affected by the crisis.
 As of 30 September, KB Group companies were postponing instalments on loans totalling CZK 58.5 billion, including CZK 26.6 billion in relation to mortgages, CZK 3.0 billion to consumer